yoanmalie/d8-theming-guide/core-themes/stark.md

 ## Stark

 *Stark* is a core theme that demonstrates Drupal's default markup.
-It does not contain any template files.
-This means it uses the template and css files from the (core) modules.
+It does not contain any template or css files.
+This means it uses the templates and css files from Drupal (core) modules.

+> In Drupal 7, Stark contained css for the layout, the regions of the page.
+At first, the Stark layout was made responsive [Make Stark use a responsive layout](https://www.drupal.org/node/1322794), but the css for that has been removed ([Remove all visual from stark]()https://www.drupal.org/node/2349711).
+This way, Stark now only outputs html and css from modules.

 *Stark* can be very useful for **developers** to determine whether module-related CSS and JavaScript are interfering with a more complex theme.
 It can also be useful for **designers** interested in studying Drupal’s default markup without the interference of changes commonly made by more complex themes.